 Secrets for a Successful Black Friday Campaign

-Black Friday is approaching us rapidly and is being held this year on 29th November 2019.
-We all know that Black Friday weekend is one of the most popular times of the year that shoppers come out and splash the cash.
-With the UK bringing in £7,788 billion in 2017 and after the success of Prime Day 2019, we’re expecting to see those numbers to be rising this year.
+Black Friday is always approaching us rapidly.
+We all know that Black Friday weekend is one of the most popular times of the year when shoppers come out and splash the cash.

-Secret 1: Get your audience pumped about the campaign all in good time
+1 - Get your audience pumped for the campaign

 Timing is something that is essential to the success of a campaign.
 You need to ensure that your audience knows about it soon enough so that they can prepare for your deals, but not too soon where the buzz disappears – it’s all about finding that balance.